Oxygen consumption compared to carbon dioxide emissions

 We are all aware of our reliance on fossil fuels and their byproduct of greenhouse gases and poisons.
 But have you ever wondered about the oxygen needed to burn the fuel?
 As humanity burns more and more fuel, we are also burning more and more oxygen.

-As an example of how much oxygen is being burned, we are going to use a car, but keep in mind that anything that burns fossil fuels, like coal factories, stoves, water heaters, barbecue grills, also burns oxygen.
+As an example of how much oxygen is being burned, we are going to use a car, but keep in mind that anything that burns fossil fuels, like coal factories, stoves, water heaters, and barbecue grills, also burns oxygen.
 In fact, even you burn oxygen just by breathing.
-You might be surprised that one hour in a car burns as much as oxygen as you breathe in one month.
+You might be surprised that one hour in a car burns as much oxygen as you breathe in one month.

 Table of Contents